exploring deep learning approaches with f-mnist

 png

-The dataset consists of 32x32 pixel grayscale images, each belonging to one of 10 clothing categories:
+the dataset is 32x32 grayscale images, one of 10 clothing categories each:

 X_all = df.drop("label", axis=1).to_numpy(np.uint8)